-Études internationales is an academic journal published by Université Laval’s Institute for Advanced International Studies (HEI) in Québec City.
+Études internationales is an academic journal published by Université Laval’s School of High International Studies in Québec City.
 The journal’s mission is to bring scholarly analysis of international phenomena in French to a specialized academic and non-academic readership. Études internationales publishes some 20 scientific texts each year.
 They are now displayed in three issues (previously four).

 Études internationales is a multidisciplinary French-language quarterly founded in 1970 to discuss international relations, development, and trade, including business.
 It publishes analysis in social sciences disciplines concerned with international problems, including political science, economics, law, history, geography, sociology, anthropology, and psychology.